Mahdi Amel

-Hassan Abdullah Hamdan (Arabic: حسن عبد الله حمدان), more commonly known by his pseudonym Mahdi 'Amel (Arabic: مهدي عامل), (Harouf, Lebanon 1936 - Beirut, Lebanon 18 May 1987) was a Lebanese Marxist intellectual and militant in the second half of the 20th century.
+Hassan Abdullah Hamdan (Arabic: حسن عبد الله حمدان), more commonly known by his pseudonym Mahdi 'Amel (Arabic: مهدي عامل), (Harouf, Lebanon 1936 – Beirut, Lebanon 18 May 1987) was a Lebanese Marxist philosopher, historian and militant in the second half of the 20th century.

-'Amil was a professor of philosophy at the Lebanese University in Beirut, and a prominent member of both the Lebanese Communist Party and the Union of Lebanese Writers.
+Amel was a professor of philosophy at the Lebanese University in Beirut, and a prominent member of both the Lebanese Communist Party and the Union of Lebanese Writers.
 He also contributed to the magazine al-Tariq, the mouthpiece of the Lebanese Communist Party.

-'Amil was assassinated at the age of 51, amidst the violence and chaos of the Lebanese civil war (1975–1990).
+'Amel was assassinated at the age of 51, amidst the violence and chaos of the Lebanese civil war.

 Early life

 Mahdi was born to a Shia Muslim family in 1936 in Harouf, close to the southern Lebanese city of Nabatieh.
 His parents moved him and his siblings to Beirut shortly afterwards.
 In Beirut, Mahdi attended high school at the al-Maqasid School.
 In 1956, Mahdi began his university studies in France, eventually receiving a PhD in Philosophy from the University of Lyon.
 Afterwards, Mahdi began his active involvement with the Lebanese Communist Party, joining in 1960.